 - Recipes to Get Started

 How to Pronounce Sous Vide

 It’s totally okay if you’re not sure how to pronounce this very French cooking term!
 Okay, here’s how you pronounce it in English.
 Ready?

 Soo (like “moo”) veed.
 Go forth and sound like a pro.

 What is Sous Vide Cooking?

 Let’s get the dictionary definitions out of the way: sous vide is a French method of cooking and translates to “under vacuum”.
 People have experimented with different elements of the sous vide cooking process for centuries (low and slow cooking, cooking under pressure, etc.) but it was only all put together in the 1970s in France.

 Okay, now: what is sous vide cooking?
-Sous vide is a cooking method where you put your food in a container and remove the air, then place it in a water bath at a specific temperature for an extended period of time.
+Sous vide is a cooking method in which you put your food in a food safe bag and remove the air or a jar then place it in a water bath that holds at a specific temperature for an extended period of time.
 So, a consistent cooking heat, usually for slightly longer than you’d “normally” cook your food.
 Got it?
 Food in bag/jar, bag/jar in water bath, leave it there for a while.

 To sous vide, all you have to do is fill a container with water and place an immersion circulator in the water.
 Like you would set the temperature on a hot tub, you do the same on the immersion circulator.